Kyla's Diary - Chapter 1: The Incident

 Receiving personal messages became more difficult because communication took longer and packages were limited in size, so a lottery system was established on Earth.

-Only five personal messages per package.
+Only five personal messages were allowed per package.
 If you were a lucky recipient, your name was added to another lottery held on Helios.
-For us, transmission was costlier, so only two people could respond.
+For us, sending a reply was costlier, so only two people could respond.

 When I turned 50, messages already took about six months to arrive and another six months for our replies to return to Earth.
 I remember that year clearly because I was one of the lucky ones who received a message.
 It was from my brother.
 He used the expensive deep-space channel to let me know that I was getting old.
 I miss him.